Oliviabenn/glowlife-scorekeeper/README.md

 - Solves a meaningful problem for a business & its users
 - Stores data in MySQL, MongoDB, or other DB solution
 - Utilizes third party web API
-- Responsive on mobile, tablet, and desktop devices.
+- Responsive on mobile, tablet, and desktop devices
 - Includes a high-quality README.md file including:
 The purpose of the application and inspiration behind its creation, A breakdown of the technology used for the application, Instructions for contributing to the project